DistributedCollective/zero/README.md

 2. Redistribute under-collateralized lines of credit to other borrowers if the Stability Pool is emptied

-Zero primarily uses the ZUSD tokens in its Stability Pool to absorb the under-collateralized debt, i.e. to repay the liquidated borrower's liability.
+Zero primarily uses the ZUSD tokens in its Stability Pool to absorb the under-collateralized debt, i.e., to repay the liquidated borrower's liability.

 Any user may deposit ZUSD tokens to the Stability Pool.
-This allows them to earn the collateral from the liquidated line of credit .
-When a liquidation occurs, the liquidated debt is cancelled with the same amount of ZUSD in the Pool (which is burned as a result), and the liquidated rBTC is proportionally distributed to depositors.
+This allows them to earn the collateral from the liquidated line of credit.
+When a liquidation occurs, the liquidated debt is canceled with the same amount of ZUSD in the Pool (which is burned as a result).
+The liquidated rBTC is then proportionally distributed to depositors.

-Stability Pool depositors can expect to earn net gains from liquidations, as in most cases, the value of the liquidated rBTC will be greater than the value of the cancelled debt (since a liquidated line of credit will likely have an ICR just slightly below 110%).
+Stability Pool depositors can expect to earn net gains from liquidations.
+In most cases, the value of the liquidated rBTC will be greater than the value of the canceled debt (since a liquidated line of credit will likely have an ICR just slightly below 110%).

-If the liquidated debt is higher than the amount of ZUSD in the Stability Pool, the system tries to cancel as much debt as possible with the tokens in the Stability Pool, and then redistributes the remaining liquidated collateral and debt across all active line of credit s.
+Suppose the liquidated debt is higher than the amount of ZUSD in the Stability Pool.
+In that case, the system tries to cancel as much debt as possible with the tokens from the Stability Pool.
+Then, the system redistributes the remaining liquidated collateral and debt across all active lines of credit s.

-Anyone may call the public `liquidateTroves()` function, which will check for under-collateralized line of credit s, and liquidate them.
-Alternatively they can call `batchLiquidateTroves()` with a custom list of line of credit  addresses to attempt to liquidate.
+Anyone may call the public `liquidateTroves()` function, which will check for under-collateralized lines of credits and liquidate them.
+Alternatively, they can call `batchLiquidateTroves()` with a custom list of line of credit addresses to attempt to liquidate.

 ### Liquidation gas costs